ansible/ansible-rulebook/docs/actions.rst

           event:
             j: 4

-Example, using data saved with assignment
+Example, using data saved with assignment:

 .. code-block:: yaml